pmunts/muntsos/README.md

 on the libraries contained in the corresponding GCC cross-toolchain package.

-The BeagleBone platform requires a 32-bit an ARMv7 cross-toolchain carefully tuned for its CPU and FPU cores while all 64-bit ARMv8 platforms use the same AArch64 cross-toolchain.

-Cross-toolchain packages built for [Debian](https://www.debian.org) Linux (both x86-64 and ARM64) development host computers are available
+Cross-toolchain packages built for [Debian](https://www.debian.org) Linux (x86-64 *and* ARM64) development host computers are available at:
-at:

 <http://repo.munts.com/debian12>